andyzhou1999/Merakis_Coding_Exercise/README.md

 ## What to Expect
 1. Codelab tutorial exercise
 2. A basic mobile app written in Flutter that satisfy product requirements
+3. A demo video of the mobile app
-3. A C++ solution to a algorithmic problem
+4. A C++ solution to a algorithmic problem